Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 We now describe a general result on universal bundles, which we use to conclude that $\pi_2$ is a homotopy equivalence.

 \begin{proposition} Let $E\to B$ and $E'\to B'$ be universal principal $G$-bundles with $B$ and $B'$ paracompact spaces.
-Let $f:B\to B'$ be a continuous map.
-If $f^*(E')$ is isomorphic to $E$ as a bundle over $B$, then $f$ is a homotopy equivalence. \end{proposition} \begin{proof} For any space $X$ we can build a diagram
+Let $f \colon B\to B'$ be a continuous map.
+If $f^*(E')$ is isomorphic to $E$ as a bundle over $B$, then $f$ is a homotopy equivalence. \end{proposition} \begin{proof} For any paracompact space $X$ there is a diagram